MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-sample-data.md

 Sample data is available both within the RevoScaleR package and [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

+## Locate built-in sample data

+RevoScaleR provides functions for retrieving information about sample data.
+Use one of the R console applications to execute the open R `list.files` command with the RevoScaleR rxGetOption function and the SampleDataDir argument.

+1. Open the R console or start a Revo64 session.

+  On Windows, you can run **Rgui.exe**, located at \Program Files\Microsoft\R Server\R_SERVER\bin\x64.
+On Linux, you can type **Revo64** at the command line.

-To view the files available within the package, execute the following open source R command at an R console command line:
+2. Retrieve the file list by entering the following command at the command prompt:

-	list.files(system.file("SampleData", package = "RevoScaleR"))
+        list.files(rxGetOption("sampleDataDir"))

+  The open source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the **sampleDataDir** argument.

+> [!NOTE]
+> If you are a Windows user and new to R, be aware that R script is case-sensitive.
+If you mistype the **rxGetOption** function or its parameter, you will get an error instead of the file list.

+## File list

-You should see the following list:
+You should see the following files

 	[1] "AirlineDemo1kNoMissing.csv" "AirlineDemoSmall.csv"
 	[3] "AirlineDemoSmall.xdf"       "AirlineDemoSmallComposite"